Nepal-College-of-Information-Technology/lab-works-trishhaach/README.md

 - Lab 5: Familiarization with programming in python
 - Lab 6: Linear Regression in Python
 - Lab 7: Classification using decision trees (IDT) algorithm
+- Lab 8: Gender Classification using OpenCV and Pre-trained Deep Learning Model

 Feel free to explore each lab's folder for more information on its objectives and procedures.